qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoroverlay.rst

 Union
 -----
-checks overlaps between features within the input layer and creates separate features for overlapping and non-overlapping parts.
-The area of overlap will create as many identical overlapping features as there are features that participate in that overlap." )
+Checks overlaps between features within the input layer and creates separate features for overlapping and non-overlapping parts.
+The area of overlap will create as many identical overlapping features as there are features that participate in that overlap.

 An overlay layer can also be used, in which case features from each layer are split at their overlap with features from the other one, creating a layer containing all the portions from both input and overlay layers.
-The attribute table of the union layer is filled with attribute values from the respective original layer for non-overlapping features, and attribute values from both layers for overlapping features.Creates a layer containing all the features from both input layers.
+The attribute table of the union layer is filled with attribute values from the respective original layer for non-overlapping features, and attribute values from both layers for overlapping features.

 .. figure:: img/union.png
   :align: center